devonfw-forge/devonfw-updater/readme.md

 > updater.bat
 ```

-Make sure you are on root and the folder it's called "updater".
+Make sure you are on Devonfw root and the updater folder it's called "updater".

 Otherwise, go to the project folder and try this: